 For parents & Caregivers

-I am a qualified Driving Instructor with an "I" endorsement.
-This means as well as being qualified to teach driving.
-I have been through a "fit and proper person" assessment.
-This confirms I have no transport-related offences, criminal convictions or past complaints.
+Gavin Buchanan is a qualified AA Driving Instructor with an "I" endorsement.
+This means as well as being qualified to teach driving, he has been through a "fit and proper person" assessment.
+This confirms he has no transport-related offences, criminal convictions or past complaints.
 An "I" endorsement also requires a current Medical Certificate, Vision Test and of course a Driving Test (both written and practical).

 The lesson includes the cost of insurance in the hourly fee.
 However, there is a $350 excess to be paid by the driver, in the event of an accident.
 I hold personal liability insurance for up to one million dollars.
 Thames Driver Training accepts no liability in the event of damage to your person, vehicle, property or third party.